Jessica is the wife of a CCA. She researched for hours on end to find the best gear for a newbie and now he is ready for anything.

-You may scoff at the idea of drinking a gallon of water in a day but dehydration is a very serious threat to anyone who works outdoors and is as active as a mail carrier.
+You may scoff at the idea of drinking a gallon of water in a day, but dehydration is a very serious threat to anyone who works outdoors and is as active as a mail carrier.
 You will be walking many miles a day in the heat.
 So always drink plenty of water.

 In addition, make sure you are getting electrolytes.
 If you don't know, electrolytes are essential minerals in your body.
-You lose them when you sweat and if you don't replace them, you will be tired and irritable and your muscles will ache.
+You lose them when you sweat, and if you don't replace them, you will be tired and irritable, and your muscles will ache.
 If you let an imbalance go for too long, you can be hospitalized.

 Common electrolytes include sodium, potassium, magnesium, calcium, phosphorus, and chloride.
-You can replenish these through food intake (leafy greens, milk, and nuts are a great source of most electrolytes) or you can drink an electrolyte drink mix.
+You can replenish these through food intake (leafy greens, milk, and nuts are a great source of most electrolytes), or you can drink an electrolyte drink mix.

-Other Suggested Gear for City Carrier Assistants
+"Nice to Have" Gear for City Carrier Assistants

-- Chill towel - This is a towel that you wet and ring out and it evaporates and cools you off all day long.
+- Chill towel: This is a towel that you wet and ring out, and it evaporates and cools you off all day long.
 It's made from a special fabric that holds water but doesn't drip.
 I recommend getting one to hang around your neck and shoulders to keep you cool in the summer.

-- Smartphone - I almost put this under necessities but they can be pricey if you don't have one already.
+- Smartphone: I almost put this under necessities, but they can be pricey if you don't have one already.
 They are a lifesaver for CCAs—you can listen to music through the built-in speaker, use Google Maps to find a house on a new route, call or text your supervisor, take notes, and so much more.
 A data plan is helpful but not required since Google Maps now has an offline feature.

-- Hand warmers - You won't need these in the summer but you will absolutely want them in the winter when you can barely feel your fingers and toes.
+- Hand warmers: You won't need these in the summer, but you will absolutely want them in the winter when you can barely feel your fingers and toes.
 For about $1 a day, your extremities can be nice and toasty all day long.

 Splurge Items for New CCAs